-VTE refers to a blood clot (deep vein thrombosis, or DVT), usually in the lower extremities, that may break loose, or “embolize,” and travel to a lung.
-A pulmonary embolus (PE)—a blood clot that has traveled to the lung—can be fatal.
-PE and DVT symptoms are listed below, and should be reported to your medical team immediately.
+VTE refers to a blood clot (deep vein thrombosis, or DVT), usually in the lower extremities.
+The blood clots may break loose, or “embolize,” and travel to a lung.
+A pulmonary embolus (PE) is a blood clot that has traveled to the lung.
+It can be fatal.
+PE and DVT symptoms are listed below.
+They should be reported to your medical team immediately.

 DVT is the most common thromboembolic event.
 Symptoms include:

 - Swelling, aching, pain, tightness, or a hard or soft lump in the arm, leg, hand, or foot